Unemployment

 Frictional unemployment is the unemployment that results when people are between jobs or when they first start looking for jobs.
 Many people quit or get fired from their job, causing them to be unemployed temporarily.
 Although most people looking for work eventually find another job, there are always others who lose their job for one reason or another, and so become part of the unemployment pool.
 Because this happens continually, frictional unemployment is persistent, and represents the minimum that the unemployment rate can go.

 Structural unemployment results when there is a mismatch between the skills demanded by employers and the skills that workers have.
-Structural unemployment may also result from the relocation of jobs to different geographical areas, because many people tend to remain where they have lived most of their lives.
+Structural unemployment may also result from the relocation of jobs to different geographical areas, because many people often remain where they have lived most of their lives.
 Structural unemployment can persist over many months or even a few years, until people can retrain or develop new skills or they become willing to relocate in new areas where there are jobs.

 Structural unemployment may also arise because of licensing requirements imposed by governments.
 Licensing requirements are generally used to ensure that workers are competent in their profession, especially when incompetency can hurt consumers significantly, such as with lawyers and doctors.
 However, there are also many professions that do not require extensive training, such as hairdressers and barbers, that, nonetheless, require licensing in many jurisdictions.
 The primary reason for imposing these licensing restrictions is so the government can collect revenue from licensing fees.
 Members of the profession also favor licensing because it restricts the supply of labor in that profession, thereby allowing those who can find jobs to earn higher wages.
 But the higher wages come at a cost of increased unemployment or underemployment.